PhD

 The Exam

-- Students who fail all or part of any portion of the preliminary examination may take that portion a total of three times.
-Students will be reexamined only on those portions of the examination that they failed.
+- Students who fail a field exam may re-take that exam up to two more times (for a total of three attempts).
+Students will be reexamined only on the fields that they failed.
 Should a student fail a minor field, the student may choose to be examined again in a different minor field.
-The student may exercise this option only once.
-Students who fail any portion of the exam will not be eligible for teaching assistantships.
-Students who fail any part of the written exam three times will have their status in the program automatically reviewed by the GAC, with dismissal from the program a possible outcome.
-Students who fail one or more portions of the exam may petition to retake the exam before the next regularly scheduled exam period.
+The student may exercise this option to change a minor field only once.
+Students who fail any written exam three times will have their status in the program automatically reviewed by the GAC, with dismissal from the program a possible outcome.
+Students who fail one or more exam fields may petition to retake those fields before the next regularly scheduled exam period.

 Preparing for Exams